go-rel/rel/docs/basics.md

 ### Example

 Below is a very basic example on how to utilize rel using mysql adapter.
-Testing database query using rel can be done using [reltest](https://godoc.org/github.com/Fs02/rel/reltest) package which is based on testify mock libarary.
+Testing database query using rel can be done using [reltest](https://godoc.org/github.com/Fs02/rel/reltest) package.

 <!-- tabs:start -->